-That summer my wife and I took a vacation to Vancouver to visit our neighbors that had moved there due to work obligations.
+That summer my wife and I took a vacation to Vancouver to visit our neighbors that had moved there.
 Before we left home I promised that I would spend no more than two days trying to find that elusive Beetle in the salt free streets of British Columbia.
 The second day was winding down and I was having no more luck out there than I did back in Ontario.
 We were on our way to see one last Beetle and there it was.
-Sitting in the used car lot of a Honda dealership was a Harvest Gold 1975 Volkswagen Super Beetle, La Grande Edition.
-It was late in the day and the dealership was closed so I pulled over and gave the Bug the once over through the fenced in lot, and it looked perfect.
+Sitting in the used car lot of a Honda dealership was a Harvest Gold 1975 Volkswagen Super Beetle La Grande Edition.
+It was late in the day and the dealership was closed so I pulled over and gave the Bug the once over through the fenced in lot and it looked perfect.
 9 am the next morning we were out on a test-drive around the block in my new find.
 I pulled the VW to the curb and crawled all over it.
 This Bug was mint!
 Under the front hood I found extra parts, shop manuals, receipts for repairs and a pile of VW magazines including one called VW Trends.
 I noticed the previous owners' phone number on an old invoice and I thought; why don't I call him?
 The owner was only too happy to tell me the story of his beloved Beetle and the painstaking restoration that it had gone through.
 He finally sold it to get a bigger car and by the end of the conversation he had convinced me to buy it from the dealership.
-I shipped my Beetle back home to Toronto via rail, and it took nearly two weeks to arrive.
+I shipped my Beetle back home via rail and it took nearly two weeks to arrive.
 We went to the depot to pick it up and started the cruise home, enjoying the smiles and waves from people that saw it.
-It seems that the Volkswagen Beetle is one of the most recognized shapes in the world and even though the last Beetle was sold in 1979, little children still know the Bug.
+It seems that the Volkswagen Beetle is one of the most recognized shapes in the world and even though the last Beetle was sold in 2003, little children still love the Bug.

-We cruised in our Beetle every weekend and started attending air-cooled VW events all over Ontario and made friends wherever we traveled.
+We cruised in our Beetle every weekend and started attending air-cooled VW events all over and made friends wherever we traveled.
 Everyone we meet seems to have a story about his or her experience with this popular car.
 Whether it was scraping the ice off the inside of the front windshield or riding in that little spot behind the rear seat, the stories and smiles never seem to stop.
 The more Beetle owners I met, the more my fascination with the whole phenomenon grew.
-Doing a bit of web design where I work I decided to start a web site dedicated to the air-cooled Beetle.
-It became so popular that I started a second site (www.AllAirCooled.com) to help people locate parts for their own air-cooled treasures.
-This whole VW obsession was really beginning to pickup speed so I contacted VW Trends in California.
-Before long I became a contributing editor for the magazine, writing VW event coverage, articles and features.
-Recently I had my "History of the Super Beetle" published in a book called "The Volkswagen Super Beetle Handbook" and an article about the June Jitter Bug VW Show printed in the Toronto Star newspaper.
+I was doing a bit of web design in 2000 so I decided to start a website dedicated to the air-cooled Volkswagen Super Beetle.
+SuperBeetles.com became so popular that I started a second site called AllAirCooled.com for all types of air cooled Volkswagens and to offer an organized list of air cooled VW links.
+This whole VW obsession was really beginning to pickup speed so I contacted VW Trends in California and before long I became a contributing editor for the magazine, writing VW event coverage, articles and features.
+I had my "History of the Super Beetle" published in a book called "The Volkswagen Super Beetle Handbook" and an article about the June Jitter Bug VW Show printed in the Toronto Star newspaper.
 Who would have ever thought that a leisurely drive on a summers day could have led me down this path?
-But every time I see a stranger smile at my Beetle or see a group of kids playing punch-buggy, I'm glad it did.
+But every time I see a stranger smile at my Beetle or see a group of kids playing punch-buggy I'm glad it did!